jasongoodwin/mp3-camelot-tagger/README.md

 # DON'T USE THIS!
 Note that this probably doesn't work so please proceed with caution.
-The key map is missing so you'd need to fill that out (note that camelot is proprietary so I will not post the notation here.)
+The key map is missing so you'd need to fill that out (note that camelot is proprietary so I will not post the notation/translation here.)
+The key detection from beatport or rekordbox is not as accurate as camelot so I'd recommend you just buy a copy of Mixed-In-Key if you want camelot notation - if you translate from other detection sources you'll end up with some bad/wrong keys.
+You can read some older (2016) DubSpot analysis of the accuracy here: http://blog.dubspot.com/dubspot-lab-report-mixed-in-key-vs-beatport/
+You'll see mixed-in-key's detection is more reliable, and, when it's incorrect, it's only off by a fifth - you can trust it.
+Yakov @ Mixed in Key has assured me the new and upcoming versions are even more accurate.

 ## Why write this?
 I was using mixed-in-key w/ rekordbox for a while just to get camelot notation.